greg-js/arch-wiki-md-repo/wiki/_content/xmonad.md

 ### Steam games (Half-Life, Left 4 Dead, …) and xmonad

-There seems to be some trouble with Source engine based game (like Half-Life).
-If they do not start or get stuck with a black screen a workaround it to start them in window mode: right click on the game in your library and choose properties, click on launch options and enter: [[1]](http://steamcommunity.com/app/221410/discussions/0/864960353968561426/)
+There seems to be some trouble with xmonad and Source engine based games like Half-Life.
+If they do not start or get stuck with a black screen, a workaround is to start them in windowed mode.
+To do so, right click on the game in your Steam library and choose properties, click on launch options and enter [[1]](http://steamcommunity.com/app/221410/discussions/0/864960353968561426/):

 ```
 -windowed